anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter06.rst

 - Stable
 - Beta when introduced before Kubernetes version 1.24
-- Alpha or Beta when required by RA2 Ch4 Specifications or when included below on list of Mandatory API Groups
+- Alpha or Beta when required by RA2 Ch4 Specifications or when included below on list of Mandatory API Groups.

 The Kubernetes API reference is available `here <https://kubernetes.io/docs/reference/kubernetes-api/>`__.